ShadowRootCat/Adversarial-AI-Defense/README.md

 - **Customizations**:
   - If you wish to adapt the project for other datasets, models, or use cases, please proceed with caution and ensure proper understanding of adversarial machine learning concepts.

+This project was developed as part of the <ins>**Cybersecurity and Defense**</ins> course to explore vulnerabilities in AI systems and adversarial machine learning techniques.
+The goal is to study how adversarial perturbations can impact model predictions and highlight potential security risks in AI.